 Level of CSS & HTML knowledge required – While most blogs can be set up without any computer skills, special customization still might need some CSS & HTML skills/experience.

-Custom plugins – Plugins are small tools that add extra functionality and features to your blog, like Facebook & Twitter sharing buttons, newsletter sign up box etc. This category evaluates the amount of additional free plugins and tools you can install to your blog.
+Custom plugins – Plugins are small tools that add extra functionality and features to your blog, like Facebook & Twitter sharing buttons, newsletter sign up/opt in box etc. This category evaluates the amount of additional free plugins and tools you can install to your blog.

 Storage room – If you install a blog platform to your own domain (hosting plan needed) you have enough space for the files and pictures.
 However, if you are planning to use full blogging service providers – you have some limitations.

-Themes / Outlook – Themes are design templates for your blog.
+Themes / Outlook – Themes are design templates and layouts for your blog.
 This category analyses the amount of unique themes you are able to use on your blog.

 Hosting provided – Whether you have to buy your own hosting plan or you pay for the full service where hosting is provided by them, like Wix.